alidcast/ency-docs/content/guide/core-concepts/TaskState.md

 1. You can check whether any operations are running via `task.isActive` (or `task.isIdle`).
 2. You can check whether a single instance is running via `taskInstance.isRunning` (or `taskInstance.isFinished`).

-### Should you check the state of a task or a task instance?

-The approach the you choose depends on complexity of operation and the efficiency that is needed.
 Most of the time it'll be sufficient to check if the task is running.
-However, when you find you need more granular control, then it might be necessary to check the state of each task instance individually.
+When you find you need more granular control, however, you'll need to check the state of each task instance individually.

 ### How can I pause the execution of a task?

 You can use the `timeout` helper injected into the `tasks` property.

-The benefit of using this helper is that the timeout is cancelable, which ensures minimal latency in UI interactions

-With generator functions, if the task finishes early, the timeout is automatically canceled for you.
-So the code below is all you need:

 ```js
 tasks(t, { timeout }) {